 The 54-acre carbonate tailings disposal cell is south of the main tailings disposal cell.
 Basalt riprap covers the top and side slopes of the carbonate tailings disposal cell.
-The top, for the most part, slopes gently eastward.
+The top generally slopes gently eastward.
 The carbonate tailings disposal cell includes extensions to the northwest and southeast.
-A very shallow depression exists on the northwest extension, and rainfall runoff occasionally ponds at this location; minor ponding was observed in the depression during the 2020 inspection (PL-13).
+A very shallow depression exists on the northwest extension, and stormwater runoff occasionally ponds at this location; the depression was dry during the 2021 inspection (PL-20).
 This depression does not appear to be enlarging but will continue to be visually inspected and evaluated using periodic lidar survey results.
-An additional wet area was observed along the north toe slope (PL-14); this is believed to be a topographic low point.
 Annual weeds, perennial grasses, and scattered woody shrubs were present on the carbonate tailings disposal cell and its extensions.

 Siberian elm saplings are periodically treated with herbicide; no saplings were observed during the inspection.
 No maintenance needs were identified.

 The 2-acre asbestos disposal area is a bowl-like feature just south of the carbonate tailings disposal cell.
-The north, west, and south side slopes of this feature are covered by limestone riprap; the bottom of the bowl (the asbestos cell cover) is covered with grass (PL-15).
+The north, west, and south side slopes of this feature are covered by limestone riprap; the bottom of the bowl (the asbestos cell cover) is covered with grass (PL-21).
 The depressions repaired in May 2018 were observed, and no changes were apparent.
+As no changes have been identified in the past three inspections, the repair depression will be removed from future inspection maps.
 LM observed the depression identified during the 2019 annual inspection on the north side slope; no changes were apparent.
 LM will continue to observe the depression and make repairs as necessary.
 No immediate maintenance needs were identified.

 An 11-acre grass-covered disposal area is south of the asbestos disposal area.
-A small riprap-covered PCB cell (less than 1 acre) is within the disposal area (PL-16).
-Two grass-covered dumps, totaling about 2 acres, are east of the carbonate tailings disposal cell (PL-17).
-Inspectors observed the fill material settled into the basalt in an area at the southern interface of the east dump; it was first identified during the 2019 annual inspection (PL-18).
+A small riprap-covered PCB cell (less than 1 acre) is within the disposal area.
+Two grass-covered dumps, totaling about 2 acres, are east of the carbonate tailings disposal cell (PL-22).
+Inspectors observed the fill material settled into the basalt in an area at the southern interface of the east dump; it was first identified during the 2019 annual inspection (PL-23).
 No changes were apparent.
 LM will continue to observe the settlement and make repairs as necessary.
 No immediate maintenance needs were identified.